momonoki1990/aws-tutorial-chat-app/node-ver/README.md

 ## Created by

-this repository including serverless locally by doing the following:
+This repository including serverless module locally by doing the following:

 - npm install serverless locally
 - delete files created by npm install